www0wwwjs1/Matrix-Capsules-EM-Tensorflow/README.md

 ![test_acc](imgs/test_accuracy.png)

 > **To Do List:**
-> 1. Coordinate Addition technique is about to be implemented.
-> 2. Spread Loss is about to be implemented.
+> 1. Spread Loss is about to be implemented.
-> 3. Experiments on smallNORB as in paper is about to be casted.
+> 2. Experiments on smallNORB as in paper is about to be casted.

 Any questions and comments to the code and the original algorithms are welcomed!!!
 My email: zhangsuofei at njupt.edu.cn